mermaid-js/mermaid/docs/n00b-overview.md

 - The number of integrations that it has.
 - It is a package that can be deployed to create

-## Creating and Maintaining Diagrams is an expensive and frustrating process.
+## Creating and Maintaining Diagrams should not be an expensive and frustrating process.

 Anyone who has used Visio, or (God Forbid) Excel to make a Gantt Chart, knows how hard it is to make, edit and maintain good visualizations.